Media Center

 About the Author:

-Michelle MindellMichelle Mindell is Vice President, Senior Client Executive, and Team Leader in Property & Casualty at Oswald Companies.
-She brings over 20 years of dedicated focus and experience to our company.
+Michelle MindellMichelle Mindell is Senior Client Executive and Team Leader in Property & Casualty at Oswald Companies.